umbraco/UmbracoDocs/13/umbraco-engage/security-and-privacy/how-it-works.md

 ---
 description: >-
-  Explore how Umbraco Engage collects browsing behavior data upon cookie acceptance to enable analytics, A/B testing, content personalization, and user profiling, all stored locally
+  Explore how Umbraco Engage collects browsing behavior data upon cookie acceptance to enable analytics, A/B testing, content personalization, and user profiling, all stored locally.
 ---

 # How it works